CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-21.md

 In this lab, you will simulate a Command and Control (C2) attack by running a PowerShell script that generates DNS queries to mimic beaconing activity from a compromised system.
 This simulated activity will produce DNS traffic logs that will be used later in the Threat Hunting lab for analysis.

-> **⚠ Important Usage Guidance:** This simulation is safe and will not generate harmful traffic.
-The script is designed to run in the background for several hours, producing minimal system load.
-Do not close the script window while it runs.
-If the script output shows DNS resolve errors, this is expected behavior.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. Copy and run this command to create a script that will simulate a DNS query to a C2 server: